qbentil/uber-clone/README.md

     <img src = "./assets/5.jpg"  style = "width: 150px"/>
 </div>

+This clone gives real time map directions using the google maps API abn also gives distances between Origin and dsetination with estimated cost using the Google Direction Matrix API.
+Users can also select any venue as thier destination from the List of places provided by Google Places Autocomplete.

 # New Skills learnt from this tutorial.
 1. React Redux (configuring store, reducrs and slices)